sarcoma/csv-to-html/README.md

 I needed to merge a load of email signature data in to a template.
 This does the job.

-> Grunt plugin that compiles HTML with csv and a mustache/handlebars template

 ## Getting Started
 This plugin requires Grunt `~0.4.5`